Ironclad-Project/Gloire/README.md

 ## Contributing

-Gloire accepts contributions for new packages or any other kind of changes using the pull request system baked into Github.
+Gloire accepts contributions for new packages or any other kind of changes using the pull request system baked into Codeberg.
 Check our [contribution guidelines](CONTRIBUTING.md)

 ## Building